 The conversation around GLP-1 medications is shifting.
 Major medical organizations increasingly recognize obesity as a chronic disease that may require ongoing treatment — just like diabetes, hypertension, or depression.

 For some patients, the right answer isn’t “stop medication and maintain” — it’s “continue medication at a maintenance dose” or “use medication cyclically.”
-Your GLP3 physician evaluates this based on:
+An independent provider evaluates this based on:

 - Your body’s response to tapering